MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/api-ref/xsapi/live-xsapi-flat-c.md

 All three API layers (C, C++, and WinRT) will continue to be supported and have additional features added over time.

 > [!NOTE]
-> The C APIs currently only work with titles that use the Xbox Developer Kit (XDK).
+> The C APIs currently only work with titles that use the GDK and XDK.
 They do not support UWP games at this time.

 ## Features covered by the C APIs